Bacchus-c/Arduino-Lockpicking-Game/README.md

 ## Software Architecture

-The software is structured around a main loop that runs continously, and calls various functions to determine things about the game state and the players actions.
+The software is structured around a main loop that runs continuously, and calls various functions to determine things about the game state and the player's actions.
+The software also relies on the library `U8g2lib.h` for graphics, and communication with the OLED screen

 ### Main Loop